-The cottages lie opposite to Harbottle Forest and the surrounding area is home to an abudance of British wildlife including red squirrels, otters and black lizards.
-Situated in a perfect location for wildlife that make their homes within rural forests or around rivers and waterways.
-The wildlife in the areas around the cottages is one of the most rich and varied in the whole of England.
-You can find out more about wildlife in Northumberland from the Northumberland Wildlife Trust.
+Our holiday cottages lie opposite to Harbottle Forest and the surrounding area is home to an abundance of British wildlife including red squirrels, otters and black lizards.
+We are situated in a perfect location for wildlife that make their homes within rural forests or around rivers and waterways, the diversity of wildlife in the areas around the cottages is one of the most rich and varied in the whole of England.

 We are also situated inside the Northumberland Dark Sky Park, the largest Dark Sky Park in Europe and home to the darkest skies in England.
-This makes it the perfect location for viewing of the night sky and a fantastic holiday destination for anyone interested in astronomy or stargazing.
+Being inside the dark sky park means our cottages are set in the best location in England for viewing of the night sky and a fantastic holiday destination for anyone interested in astronomy or stargazing.

 Low Alwinton Cottages has a something for everyone, and a extensive variety of exciting adventures, wonderful wildlife, and relaxing opportunities for holiday makers of all types to enjoy.
 You can learn more about your stay at Low Alwinton Cottages on our plan your stay section of our website.